The structural distinction

 Methodology

 All figures derived from the Narrows Chokepoint Dependency Simulation Model.
-Data source: UN Comtrade 2023 bilateral import data, 7 HS commodity classes, 25 importing countries, 22 chokepoints.
-Model coverage: $804B of $897B matchable seaborne trade value (89.6%).
+Data source: UN Comtrade 2023 bilateral import data.
+CDM Fix-15.
+Malacca bilateral matrix covers 14 importing nations across 11 commodity codes (crude petroleum, refined products, LNG, iron ore, copper ore, palm oil, coal, ammonia, fertilizer, soy, wheat).
+The model does not currently cover electronics, vehicles, or apparel at chokepoint resolution.
 Bilateral flows are classified by data quality tier: Tier 1 flows are direct bilateral reporter pairs; Tier 3 flows are aggregate or partner-imputed.
 Rerouting costs based on representative vessel-class rates: VLCC bunker $55k/day, charter $45k/day; Capesize bunker $32k/day, charter $18k/day; Container bunker $30k/day, charter $25k/day.
 Lombok detour costs include a CII-compliance adjustment of +0.7 effective days for Capesize vessels operating under slow-steaming constraints (~11 knots).
 Carrying cost at 5% p.a. on representative cargo values.
 Capacity sensitivity score of 0.85 for Malacca reflects Sunda and Lombok as partial alternatives with draft and throughput constraints.
-All model assumptions are substitutable.
+All model assumptions are substitutable; contact fysh@narrows.io to run a scenario with your own rate inputs.